ruby-R53/fpkg/README.md

 Any suggestions or issues?
 Open a new issue or make a pull request, that would be very appreciated!

-And I would say that just by using the script you're already contributing to this project honestly :)
+And actually, I would say that just by using the script you're already contributing to this project :)